bek0s/gbkfit-legacy/USERGUIDE.md

 ### The Line Spread Function (`lsf`)

-The LSF of the observation is specified under the `lsf` map.
-Under this map, the key `type` defines the model used for the LSF.
+The LSF of the observation is specified under the `lsf` key.
+In the map under this key, the key `type` defines the model used for the LSF.
 Each model comes with its own set of parameters:

 - `gaussian`
   - `fhwm`